alegrigoriev/onenote2xml/README.md

 `--incremental` (`-i`) option modifies `--output-directory` with `--all-revisions` behavior, making it to write only modified files to the version directories.
 Without this option, each version directory contains the full snapshot of the whole OneNote section.

+`--recurse` (`-r`)
+- for an `.onetoc2` file (notebook table of contents - TOC) builds the file(s) for all section files of the notebook, referred by the TOC.

+	If it's given with `--output` option, all sections are included as subtrees of a single XML or JSON file.

+	If it's given with `--output-directory` option, all sections are generated as subdirectories of the target directory.

+	The output can be a single revision, or all revisions, if `--all-revisions` command line option is given.